-Statutory rape is illegal sexual intercourse with a person under the age of consent.
+Statutory rape — often categorized as statutory sexual assault, corruption of a minor, sexual misconduct or unlawful carnal knowledge of a minor — is an offense involving the age of sexual consent.
 State laws vary in their definition of the crime and whether intercourse is required or other kinds of sexual contact with a minor also constitute statutory rape.

 If you have been charged with statutory rape and are convicted of the crime, you can receive a prison sentence.
-You will be considered a sexual offender and required to register with state and federal registries that will track your home, work, and school addresses.
+You will be considered a sex offender and required to register with state and federal registries that will track your home, work and school addresses.

-When you consult a statutory rape defense attorney you can:
+When you consult a criminal defense lawyer you can: